 A level and equivalent

-Psychology is interested in behaviour causes and the effect that cause has on an individual’s behaviour.
-This is done using the scientific study of human and non-human behaviour.
-Psychologists use experimental methods, observation and statistical analysis to research and test their theories.
-This will formulate a large part of the course.
+Why do people behave the way they do?
+The science of psychology explains everything from judgment and perception, to complex psychological disorders, including depression and schizophrenia.
+As psychologists we are interested in behaviour causes and the effect that cause has on an individual’s behaviour.
+Using the scientific study of human and non-human behaviour, psychologists use experimental methods, observation and statistical analysis to research and test their theories.

 Duration: Two years